pond/dnd/party_riglan/journals/campaign_4/Riglan: Part 16.md

 Another reaver comes, heading for Riglan, sword drawn.
 Shiver casts a spectral ice kind of armour.
 Temo aims and fires, hitting but with a crappy damage roll of 5d6+6 -> only 18.

-Nethza centres a big area spell in a way that tries to catch as many cultists as possible while avoiding the party; through her piece of Shaowfell, throws out a sort of bioluminescence which looks similar to that which we saw at Shadowtop, but here it forms a kind of Sickening Radiance that spreads out.
+Nethza centres a big area spell in a way that tries to catch as many cultists as possible while avoiding the party; through her piece of Shadowfell, throws out a sort of bioluminescence which looks similar to that which we saw at Shadowtop, but here it forms a kind of Sickening Radiance that spreads out.
 She then moves behind the water elemental.

 The fleeing priest at the edge of Nethza's area spell fails a con save., taking 4d10 of radiant -> 20, and it suffers a level of exhaustion, glowing with a strange green luminescence.
 It throws a Chill Touch at Nethza, but misses.
 It runs out of the room through a side door - damn.
 It'll raise the alarm.